justinmichaud/remote-support/README.md

 # Left to implement

 - Fix bug causing vnc to work but ssh to fail
-- Destroy server tunnel connection if client connection breaks
-- Allow requesting a server port be opened

 - Establish encrypted connection with public server, authenticate aliases, get/send info for udp hole punching